 If a customer reports that some of their mail messages are suddenly disappearing and you can't discover the cause, you can try regenerating the mailbox index file.
-Although rare, if the problem was caused by a corrupted index file, reindexing will fix the problem.
+Although rare, if a corrupted index file caused the problem, reindexing will fix the problem.

 Reindexing a mailbox in the Control Panel

-1. In the Email section of the Control Panel, navigate to the user whose mailbox you want to reindex.
+- In the Email section of the Reseller Control Panel, navigate to the user whose mailbox you want to reindex.

-2. From the Actions menu, choose Reindex Mailbox.
+- From the Actions dropdown menu, choose the Reindex mailbox option.

 Reindexing a mailbox in the MAC

-3. Click the user name whose mailbox you want to reindex.
+- Click on the user name that you want to reindex.

-4. In the Tools & Status section, click Reindex.
+- In the Tools & status section, click Reindex.